legal profession

 Lawyers Defence Group

 Website of the Lawyers Defence Group, an organisation providing advice and guidance for legal professionals on regulatory, conduct, practice, partnership and employment issues.
-The service is run by Richard Nelson Solicitors and Murdochs Solicitors.
+The service is run by Richard Nelson LLP and Murdochs Solicitors.
 The site has information outlining the role of the various regulators including the Solicitors Regulation Authority, the Bar Standards Board and the Council for Licensed Conveyancers.

 Subscribe to legal profession